Health Screenings You Need to Stay Healthy as You Age

-If this applies to you, if you gained a few extra pounds, you really want to start to address it.
-Make sure you keep tabs on any sudden weight gain that could be an indication of more significant and immediate health issues.
+If this applies to you — if you've consistently gained a few extra pounds every year — you want to start to address it.
+Make sure you keep tabs on any sudden weight gain, which could be an indication of more significant and immediate health issues.
 Also, ensure that you’re working with your healthcare professional or your doctor to help maintain a constant and healthy weight.
-Doing this will reduce a whole number of health issues.
-Losing weight is going to help you to decrease your likelihood of developing the conditions above as well as others such as sleep apnea, osteoporosis, and joint pain.
-All of these can be addressed if we address our weight gain.
+Doing this will reduce the risk of developing a number of health issues.
+Not only will it help decrease the likelihood of developing the conditions above, it also helps prevent other issues such as sleep apnea, osteoporosis, and joint pain.
+All of these can be addressed at least in part by maintaining a healthy weight.

 Reasons for weight gain at 50

-Weight gain is especially common for women who are going through menopause.
-Menopause can lead to hormonal changes.
-Estrogen decreases, and because of this hormonal decline, the body fat can be disrupted.
+Weight gain is especially common for women who are going through menopause, which can lead to hormonal changes.
+Estrogen decreases, and because of this hormonal decline, body fat can be disrupted.
 The fat redistributes and coagulates around the belly, the hips, and the thigh area.

 For both men and women, the muscle mass decreases, and since your body burns muscle faster than it burns fat typically, fewer calories are being burned.

-It’s common for people to slow down as they age, but you need to keep on moving.
-Stay active regularly and exercise more days than not and remember to adjust your diet.
+It’s common for people to slow down as they age, but you should still be moving your body.
+Stay active regularly, exercise more days than you don't, and remember to adjust your diet.
 These are all great ways to keep the extra pounds at bay.